 The Board of Directors and staff are committed to offering an appropriate placement to every student who seeks to participate.
 Over 100 students now join the orchestras, ensembles, and camps each year.
 The current population consists of students from nine different counties in Georgia and Alabama.

 Youth Symphony Orchestra

-Under the leadership of James Palmer, the Youth Orchestra presents three major programs each year at the RiverCenter for the Performing Arts including educational concerts for Muscogee County public school students.
+Under the leadership of Music Director and Conductor James Palmer, the Youth Orchestra presents three major programs each year at the RiverCenter for the Performing Arts including educational concerts for Muscogee County public school students.
 In addition, the YOGC performs at the annual pops concert and luncheon.

-Under the direction of James Palmer, the String Orchestra brings together about 40 young string players focused upon individual technique and learning to play as an ensemble.
+Under the direction of Associate Conductor Jessica Bennett-French, the String Orchestra brings together about 40 young string players focused upon individual technique and learning to play as an ensemble.
 The String Orchestra presents two major concerts each year and performs at the annual pops concert and luncheon.

 Chamber Music Program

 Students are selected for ensemble groups to include string, brass, and woodwind ensembles.
 The program runs in two semesters during the year and includes coaching and a spring recital.

 The Summer String Camp offers string musicians an opportunity to develop their abilities by working closely with some of the area’s finest musicians and educators.
 This week-long camp is held in June at Columbus State University Schwob School of Music and the RiverCenter for the Performing Arts.
 Musicians of all levels of skill are welcome.
 The daily schedule includes sectional and full ensemble rehearsals as well as technique and music theory classes.